fzuo/homepage/docs/service.md

 ##  <b> Journal Reviewer </b>

+- <a href="https://www.sciencedirect.com/journal/future-generation-computer-systems">Future Generation Computer Systems</a>, 2021–2024

+- <a href="https://www.sciencedirect.com/journal/computers-and-electrical-engineering">Computers and Electrical Engineering</a>, 2021–2023

+- <a href="https://www.sciencedirect.com/journal/journal-of-information-security-and-applications">Journal of Information Security and Applications</a>, 2022–2023

 - <a href="https://www.computer.org/csdl/journal/tq">IEEE Transactions on Dependable and Secure Computing</a>, 2023

-- <a href="https://www.sciencedirect.com/journal/journal-of-information-security-and-applications">Journal of Information Security and Applications</a>, 2022 - 2023

-- <a href="https://www.sciencedirect.com/journal/future-generation-computer-systems">Future Generation Computer Systems</a>, 2021 - 2024

-- <a href="https://www.sciencedirect.com/journal/computers-and-electrical-engineering">Computers and Electrical Engineering</a>, 2021 - 2023
+- <a href="https://benthamscience.com/journals/recent-advances-in-electrical-and-electronic-engineering">Recent Advances in Electrical & Electronic Engineering</a>, 2024